 Based on available toxicity testing data and calculated estimates of discharges of potassium permanganate from flush treatments, potassium permanganate may be discharged at levels that cause, have the reasonable potential to cause, or contribute to an excursion of the narrative water quality objective for toxicity from the Basin Plan.
-Although potassium permanganate treatments are short in duration, exposure to potassium permanganate in the receiving water as a result of discharges from the Facility may be long-term because of retention time in the settling basin and potential application procedures (e.g., successive raceway treatments).
 Therefore, an AMEL of 0.12 mg/L and a MDEL of 0.25 mg/L are calculated based on the 96-hour NOAEL value and using the procedure in USEPA's TSD for calculating WQBELs as described in the Section IV.C.4 of this Fact Sheet.
 These effluent limitations are carried over from Order No. R6V-2006-0030.
 Use and monitoring of potassium permanganate must be reported as specified in the attached Monitoring and Reporting Program (Attachment E).